EdidiongEkpoh/PHIRE23/README.md

 # PHIRE23
-Some work done in PHRIRE
+Some work done in PHIRE

 I'm adding a new line